ibernal1815/ibernal1815/README.md

 Lately I've been focused on reconstructing attack timelines around techniques like persistence and privilege escalation using Elastic SIEM, Volatility, and Suricata.
 I also build Python tooling for log normalization, IOC extraction, and threat intel enrichment as a modular pipeline.
 Currently working as a Cloud Windows Systems Administrator at CSUN while building out my security research labs.

-Finishing my B.S. in Computer Information Technology at CSUN and starting my M.S. in Information Security at Cal Poly Pomona in the fall.
+Recently graduated with my B.S. in Computer Information Technology from CSUN and currently deciding on a master's program in information security.

 ---